nickjabs/aws-bedrock-chatbot/README.md

 # Project Description

-This project implements a chatbot using **AWS Bedrock**, utilizing the `bedrock-runtime` service for natural language processing.
-The chatbot leverages the **LangChain** library to interact with the Bedrock API, enabling language modeling and conversation generation.
+This project implements a chatbot using **AWS Bedrock**, leveraging the `bedrock-runtime` service for natural language processing.
+The chatbot is powered by the **LangChain** library, enabling interaction with the Bedrock API for language modeling and conversation generation.

 ![Screenshot](Screenshot%202023-12-25%20154047.png)